Training Philosophy

 Speed/Strength Intervals.

 Speed/strength workouts are aimed at improving your fast-twitch muscles and increasing leg turnover.
 Fast twitch muscle fibers support short, quick bursts of motion and use energy sources already in your body (like glucose) through a process called anaerobic respiration.
 These types of workouts are completed in intervals, or short periods of running hard with recovery in between.
-You can run the speed workouts using the markings on a track or on the roads using a GPS watch.
+You can run the speed workouts using the markings on a track or using a GPS watch on the roads.
 It is best if the recovery in between the intervals is a slow jog and not complete rest.
 Keeping your legs moving will prevent them from tightening up and ultimately help you feel better in the next interval.
 You should pace yourself so the intervals stay around the same speed or get a bit faster as they go on.
 Speed workouts (≤1 mile intervals) are completed at 5K-10K pace.
 Strength workouts (1-3 mile intervals) are completed just below goal half marathon or marathon race pace depending what you are training for.
-I’ll typically have my athletes start with a weekly speed workout and progress to a weekly strength workout as they get closer to race day.

 |